lonsing/qbfrelay/README.md

 The latest release is available from [GitHub](https://github.com/lonsing/qbfrelay).

-In the file *qbfrelay-1.0.sh*, adapt the paths to the directory containing binaries (variable *BINDIR*, default `./`) and temporary files (variable *TMPBASEDIR*, default `/tmp/`), if necessary.
+In the file *qbfrelay.sh*, adapt the paths to the directory containing binaries (variable *BINDIR*, default `./`) and temporary files (variable *TMPBASEDIR*, default `/tmp/`), if necessary.